gammasoft71/xtd/docs/documentation/Design Guidelines/Naming Guidelines/capitalisation_conventions.md

+# Capitalisation Conventions

 The guidelines in this chapter lay out a simple method for using case that, when applied consistently, make identifiers for types, members, and parameters easy to read.

-# Capitalisation Rules for Identifiers
+## Capitalisation Rules for Identifiers
 ​
 ​As required by the ISO standard, use only lower case letters and numbers, separating words with underscores.
 Do not use capital letters to differentiate words, nor anywhere in identifiers.
 There is only one appropriate way to name identifiers: